Satellite Messengers

 Get the information you need

-Send a message with "fire" or "avalanche" and your GPS coordinates to the provided number, and TrekSafer will return the corresponding data to keep you informed.
+Send a message with "fires" or "avalanche" and your GPS coordinates to the provided number, and TrekSafer will return the corresponding data to keep you informed.
+You can also add filters to tailor the results, like "fires active 25km".

 Supported areas